Faces.

 Raised on Manhattan's Lower East Side and now rooted in Harlem, Wesley built his creative life the way most meaningful things are built — from the inside out, with little outside support and an almost inconvenient amount of determination.
 Before the art, there was a T-shirt company.
 Before the T-shirt company, there was a period of darkness that most people would not have survived creatively intact.

 During that time, he sent one of his shirts to Whoopi Goldberg.
 She wore it on The View.
 He calls her his guardian angel from that chapter — and that moment taught him something he has never forgotten: that what you make in the dark can find the light, and that the right person seeing your work at the right moment can change everything.
-That lesson lives inside every piece he creates today.

 Wesley is self-taught across disciplines.
 He has recorded music, written books, run an online publication, and trained professionals in systems and finance.
 What connects all of it is a specific kind of attentiveness — an ability to be in a room with someone and feel what they are not saying.

-His one-of-one works — executed on aluminum and in framed fine art formats at large scale — do not document specific individuals.
+His one of one works — executed on aluminum and in framed fine art formats at large scale — do not document specific individuals.
 They construct emotional states.
 Each composition is built from the accumulated weight of real encounters, real transitions, real moments of fracture and arrival that people shared with him because something about meeting him made them feel safe enough to be honest.

 Wesley is the founder of Milton Wes Art and the author of Unmasking Desires: Navigating Race, Sexuality, and Trauma in the Gay Community.
 His debut exhibition, Unapologetic Faces: The Cost of Being Seen, was presented at the Bernie Wohl Center at Goddard Riverside Community Arts, New York City, March 2026.